 The recipes are all related to characters, events and environments in the series.
 Overall it’s a fun foodie folio that offers a lot to create and eat but also provides perspectives for Twin Peaks gatherings as well as the desire to re-watch (or watch if you’ve never experienced it before) a television classic of murder, mystery and distinct surrealism.
 Recommended both for daily meals and, particularly, for those Twin Peaks parties you know you always wanted to have or just a good old-fashioned series binge watch.
 With a damn fine cup of coffee of course.
 And perhaps a slice of cherry pie.
 Or two.

 Most cookery books have a picture of beautifully presented delicious food on the cover to tantalise the tastebuds.
-Niki Segnit’s book is just as enticing but from an entirely different perspective.
+The Flavour Thesaurus by Niki Segnit is just as enticing but from an entirely different perspective.